 Surgical Removal of Teeth

 Some general dentists are comfortable performing straightforward extractions.
 However, many dentists refer patients to oral surgeons for surgical removal of teeth because of their extensive experience, performing surgical procedures on a daily basis.
-Oral surgeons generally handle the more complicated extractions, such as:
+Our oral surgeons handle more complicated extractions, such as:

 - Teeth that are damaged or fractured